 To achieve the best possible audio quality you should record your prompts/announcement in WAV file format.
 Almost any WAV PCM linear audio file format is supported from our platform.

 If you do WAV PCM linear at 16bit and 44kHz, then you'll get a good result and have good quality files that you can re-edit, etc. Telephone lines will only use max 8kHz anyway, so we will down sample for you.
 You can also use mp3 compressed audio files.

-Note mp3 or any other compressed format will NOT work.
+Any other compressed format will NOT work.

 It is a good idea to prepare a prompt/audio recording sheet.
 Usually they look something like this if you are doing one language: